 Set the traceSampling parameter to a desired value, such as

-NOTE: Using a very high value may affect Istio's performance and stability.
+NOTE: Using a very high value may affect Jaeger and Istio's performance and stability.
+Hence increasing the memory limits of Jaeger's deployment is needed.